daaain/Handlebars/README.md

 Package Control will also auto-update the package from this point on!

-## Atom installation

-1. Open Preferences > Install
-2. Type `Handlebars` into the search field
-3. Click the Install button
-4. Disable the core `language-mustache` package so that it doesn't prevent this package to be used automatically with the supported file extensions

 ## Known problems and workarounds

 ### Sublime: No auto-complete on closing HTML tags ([#23](https://github.com/daaain/Handlebars/issues/23) & [#49](https://github.com/daaain/Handlebars/issues/49))